notaSWE/notablog/_posts/2023-03-25-Detecting-Acropalypse-with-Go-Because-Why-Not.md

 title: "Detecting Acropalypse with Go Because Why Not"
 date: 2023-03-25
 ---
 From what I can tell [Simon Aarons](https://twitter.com/ItsSimonTime/status/1636857478263750656) and [David Buchanan](https://www.da.vidbuchanan.co.uk/blog/exploiting-acropalypse.html) did the heavy lifting on this.
-But I never let re-inventing the wheel keep me from learning something new.
+But I never let reinventing the wheel keep me from learning something new.

 # Acropalypse